wimbarelds/TimeCircles/README.md

     $(".example").TimeCircles({bg_width: 0.5});

+### total_duration `(default: "Auto")`

+This option can be set to change how much time will fill the largest visible circle.
+Normally this is the Days circle, but this can be any of the other circles depending on visible settings.
+Valid for this variable are "Auto", "Years", "Months", "Days", "Hours", "Minutes" or any numeric value (ie: 30 for thirty seconds).

+    $(".example").TimeCircles({total_duration: "Auto"});

+### direction `(default: "Clockwise")`

+This option can be set to change the direction in which the circles fill up.
+Valid values for this are "Clockwise", "Counter-clockwise" or "Both".

+    $(".example").TimeCircles({direction: "Clockwise"});

+### start_angle `(default: 0)`

+This option can be set to change the starting point from which the circles will fill up.
+This should be an integer value between 0 and 360.
+0 is from the top, 90 from the right, 180 from the bottom and 270 from the left.

+    $(".example").TimeCircles({start_angle: 0});

 ### time

 The time option is actually a group of options that allows you to control the options of each time unit independently.
 As such, within time each unit of time has its own sub-category.
 These categories are: Days, Hours, Minutes, and Seconds.
 The options available within each category are as follows: